-One of the necessary criteria to achieve oncological radicality concerns the extension of the longitudinal margin of the colon, which must be 5 cm to 7 cm[4,5].
+One of the criteria for achieving oncological radicality involves the extension of the longitudinal margin of the colon, which must be 5 cm to 7 cm[4,5].
 Regarding the radial margin, block resection of adjacent structures should be performed in case of direct invasion, given their tumoral involvement by contiguity[2,6].
 Another oncological preconized principle is the complete resection of the main vascular pedicles with the corresponding lymphadenectomy[7].
-The number of resected lymph nodes directly influences the prognosis of the patient with colon cancer[8,9], considering that at least 12 Lymph nodes must be resected and evaluated for lymphadenectomy to be considered oncologically adequate[3].
+The number of resected lymph nodes directly influences the prognosis of the patient with colon cancer[8,9], considering that at least 12 lymph nodes must be resected and evaluated for lymphadenectomy to be oncologically adequate[3].
 A situation inherent to colon cancer is the presence of possible locoregional complications that lead to the need for urgent surgery[10], which can occur in up to 30% of cases[11].
 Intestinal obstruction is the most common locoregional complication, followed by intestinal perforation[12].
 Incoercible bleeding is a less frequent cause of urgent indication for colon cancer because, in most cases, bleeding stops or reduces, either spontaneously or through endoscopic or hemodynamic therapies, allowing the elective surgery to be performed[13,14].
 In the face of an emergency, whether perforation or obstruction, surgical resection should be proposed as the first therapeutic approach, provided that patients are in clinical conditions for this purpose[15,16].

-In emergency surgeries, however, it is observed that the oncological principles described above cannot always be contemplated, considering that locoregional complications can lead to abdominal sepsis, as well as may complicate pre-existing underlying diseases[17].
+In emergency surgeries, however, it is observed that the oncological principles described above cannot always be contemplated, considering that locoregional complications can lead to abdominal sepsis, and patients may be complicated with pre-existing underlying diseases[17].
 Thus, the surgeon must choose a less aggressive procedure to save the patient's life, avoiding any complications associated with more extensive surgeries[18].
 In contrast, it is known that, despite the urgency, many patients are still able to undergo surgery with all the necessary oncological radical approaches.[19]
 As it is a frequent situation in the natural history of colon cancer, it is essential to be concerned regarding the oncological principles also in urgent surgeries.
-Teixeira et al[19] and Enciu et al[20] showed that it is possible to respect the oncological principles for colon cancer even in an emergency.
-In both studies there was no control group and, therefore, does not allow inferential analyzes to be carried out related to elective cases.
-As in this present study, Weixler et al[21] studied clinical and pathological data of patients with colorectal cancer who underwent emergency surgery adopting elective patients as a control group.
-In that investigation, 747 patients were selected over 24 years, with 663 (88.8%) elective and 84 (11.2%) urgent.
-The percentage of patients who underwent emergency surgery was lower than that reported in the literature (about 30%), and the period of capturing patients was longer than most studies on the topic[12,19,20].
+Teixeira et al[19] and Enciu et al[20] showed that it was possible to follow the oncological principles for colon cancer surgery even in emergency cases.
+In both studies there was no control group and, therefore, did not allow inferential analyzes to be carried out related to elective cases.
+Weixler et al[21] studied clinical and pathological data of patients with colorectal cancer who underwent emergency surgery, and included elective patients as a control group.
+In their study, , 747 patients were selected over 24 years, with 663 (88.8%) elective and 84 (11.2%) urgent cases.
+The percentage of patients who underwent emergency surgery was lower than that reported in other studies (about 30%), and the period of capturing patients was longer than most studies in this field[12,19,20].
 The study showed that there was a statistically significant difference in relation to the percentage of surgeries with 12 or more resected lymph nodes (P = 0.016) and the presence of compromised margins (P = 0.014), showing a difference in the pattern of elective and urgent surgery.
-Despite these differences, the study demonstrated that overall and disease-free survival were not impacted by surgical urgency[21].
+Despite these differences, the study demonstrated that the overall and disease-free survivals were not affected by emergency surgery[21].